aergoio/aergo-indexer/README.md

 This is a go program that connects to aergo server over RPC and synchronizes blockchain metadata with a database.
 It currently supports Elasticsearch and MySQL/MariaDB.

 This creates the indices `block`, `tx`, and `name` (with a prefix).
 These are actually aliases that point to the latest version of the data.
-Check [esindexer/types.go](./esindexer/types.go) for the exact index mappings.
+Check [indexer/documents/documents.go](./indexer/documents/documents.go) for the exact mappings for all supported databases.

 ## Indexed data